What is Brayola?

 Firstime Venture Capital

 Firstime Venture Capital is an investment firm that has participated in Brayola's funding rounds.
-Their involvement suggests a strategic interest in retail technology and e-commerce ventures.
+Their involvement suggests a strategic interest in the e-commerce and retail technology sectors.

 HDS Capital